neuroleptik/portfolio/README.md

 I only inserted one php file.
 It is just a simple mail function that I have securized from script injections.

 # SSL and HTTPS
 Even if there is no risk for data because it is just a showcase website, I have setted up a free SSL encryption certificate.
-That's why there is https writed on the beginning URL
+That's why there is https writed on the beginning of the URL